 It is a joint venture between the parishes of Meldreth and Melbourn and is open to anyone who feels the need for prayer and quiet meditation.
 Prayer requests are also welcomed and treated in strict confidence.

-The Prayer Group meets on the 3rd Tuesday of each month at 85 North End in Meldreth starting at 8.00 p.m. and finishing approximately at 9.00 p.m.
-Sometimes, owing to other commitments the venue changes but these changes can always be found in the diary of the Melde magazine and also Meldreth Matters.
-More information can be obtained by phoning Marion Long on 261365
+The Prayer Group meets on the 1st Monday of each month starting at 6.45 p.m. and finishing approximately at 7.45 p.m.
+Details of the venue can always be found in the diary of the Melde magazine and also Meldreth Matters.

 We meet every Saturday in All Saints’ Community Hall from 10.30am to 12noon, and offer tea, coffee, and other refreshments (for a small charge), to enable anyone in the community to enjoy lively discussion, support, and friendship.
 Anyone is welcome – just come along – we’d love to see you!